EtiennePerot/mediawiki-langutils/README.md

 * SidebarList &ndash; 1.14.0+ &ndash; adds a list of all existing translations to the navigation links (replaces manual solutions like {{languages}})
     * SidebarList also provides links for file pages (for `File:Test.png`, it will link to `File:Test fr.png`, `File:Test de.png`, etc).
 * PageClass &ndash; 1.17.0+ &ndash; adds `pagelang-xx` class to the `<body>` tag to allow language-specific CSS
+* ChangeAnonLang &ndash; 1.18.0+ &ndash; if there is no user logged in (anonymous), change the language of the site interface to match the page language.
+For example, on `Page/de`, anonymous users will see the site interface in German as well as the page content.
+Users who are logged are unaffected, and continue to see the appropriate language specified in Preferences.
 ### Installation

 The following code should be added to `LocalSettings.php`: